reaktor/tizendev/README.md

 * *Local install*.
 The plugin is installed as a Grunt plugin to the project.
 Project-specific settings, such as complex Grunt tasks, can be specified.

+**Note that the native application support is highly experimental and it's entirely possible that it won't work on your application.
+Be Warned!**

 ### "Global" install